patractlabs/substrate-contracts-book/docs/redspot/guides/configuration.md

-# Configuration information
+# Configuration

-When running Redspot, it will search for the closest redspot.config.js file from the current working directory, which is usually located in the root directory of the project.
-This file contains the entire Redspot settings information, such as configuration, plug-ins, and custom tasks.
+When running `npx redspot` command, it will search for the closest `redspot.config.ts` file from the current working directory, which is usually located in the root directory of the project.
+This file contains configuration for the entire Redspot, such as configuration, plug-ins, and custom tasks.

+The entirety of your Redspot setup such tasks, plugins, network and other configs is configured through this file.

 ## Configuration options

-To set the configuration, you need to export the object from redspot.config.ts.
+To set the configuration, you need to export the object from `redspot.config.ts`.

 ```typescript
 import { RedspotUserConfig } from 'redspot/types';